 How will you know I require a Financial Assessment?

-We have a system in place that enables the financial assessments team to be informed when an assessment is required.
+We have a system in place that enables the Financial Assessments and Benefits Team to be informed when an assessment is required.

-An Assessments and Benefits officer will then contact you or your representative.
-They will make an appointment to visit you or your representative.
+A Financial Assessments and Benefits Officer may contact you or your representative to discuss your finances.